starfive-tech/freelight-u-sdk/README.md

 fw_payload.bin.out & image.fit will be built.
 The completed build tree will consume about 18G of disk space.

-By default, the above generated firmware does not include the VPU module(wave511), which include the video hard decode driver and openmax-il framework library.
-The following instructions will include the VPU module according to your requirement:
+By default, the above generated image does not contain VPU module(wave511, the video hard decode driver and openmax-il framework library).
+The following instructions will add VPU module according to your requirement:

 	$ make -jx
 	$ make vpubuild